Refund: The E-commerce Survival Guide to Mastering Refunds and Crushing Fraud

 Don't fight alone.
 Technology is your ally.

-• Anti-fraud solutions: Tools (such as those integrated into Shopify, or third-party solutions) can analyze orders in real time and assign a risk score based on hundreds of factors (IP, email, history, etc.).
+• Anti-Fraud Solutions: Tools (such as those integrated into Shopify, or third-party solutions) can analyze orders in real time and assign a risk score based on hundreds of factors (IP, email, history, etc.).

-• Centralize data: Use a CRM or helpdesk to centralize all customer communications.
+• Centralize Data: Use a CRM or helpdesk to centralize all customer communications.
 This makes it easy to spot suspicious behavior and repeated complaints.

 • Teach them to recognize warning signs